jim-schwoebel/pylicense/README.md

         If you would like to work with us let us know @ js@neurolex.co.

+## Changing defaults

+You can easily change default settings at the top of the license.py file.
+Look for the IMPORT STATEMENTS section and modify these to your liking:

+Now the script will work for your individual use case.

 ## What licenses are supported

 Currently, we support these licenses with the code base as a default.